Best long-term travel insurance for 2026 — Honest comparison

 Travel health insurance for long-term trips — My honest comparison across 82 countries

-If you travel for more than six weeks at a time, you have a problem: Your statutory health insurance will not pay you abroad. nothing more.
-I learned that the hard way when I embarked on my first long-term trip to Southeast Asia in 2016.
-Since then, I've traveled to over 82 countries and tested various travel health insurance policies—some were excellent, others an absolute disaster.
+One Long-term travel health insurance It's mandatory if you're traveling for more than six weeks at a time—your statutory health insurance won't cover anything abroad.
+I learned that the hard way in 2016 when I embarked on my first long-term trip to Southeast Asia.
+Since then, I've been to over 82 countries.
+ADAC international health insurance, HanseMerkur International Health Insurance and ERGO International Health Insurance In direct practical testing — some were excellent, others an absolute disaster.

 In this post I share my personal experiences with the best providers, explain what you need to pay attention to when choosing, and reveal which insurance I currently use and why.